PaddlePaddle/docs/doc/fluid/api/recompute.rst

 dots), saving the corresponding memories.
 It is notable that recomputing operators generate new intermediate variables at the same time, a trade-off needs to be considered in this situation.
+While according to our experiments,
-But FBR usually saves much more memory than it spends.
+FBR usually saves rather than increase the memory load.

 Usage
 ---------